 - New development should enhance and reinforce the style and structure of the village, both in Lyonshall and Holme Marsh.
 A proposal for new housing should not feature a generic scheme but should demonstrate how it responds to the character of the site and its surroundings, in scale, mass and built form [as described in Appendix 1 - Housing Character and Density].5 - 2.
 Layouts should respect the traditional village form in each settlement.
 In the centre of Lyonshall village, individual properties should follow a linear pattern, fronting the road and set back within garden plots, while dwellings in larger developments should also be set back from their access roads or common spaces.
 Towards the edge of the village and in Holme Marsh, development should be more scattered in form, with low plot density and individual properties set within large plots.
 Landscaping and planting for screening, separating and simply as attractive features should be defined in all proposals.
 In all areas, plot sizes should allow for suitable external storage facilities such as cycle storage units, sheds and garages. - 3.
 Where planning permission is required, extensions to existing buildings should be in scale with the original building. - 4.
-Schemes that include provision for home working such as office space / annexes will be encouraged. - 5.
-Groups of new buildings should contain a mixture of types, in sympathy with each other, but not identical in shape, style or design. - Materials should be chosen to add to the quality or character of the surrounding environment.
-Where possible, locally appropriate materials should be used.
-However, new development proposals need not imitate earlier architectural periods or styles, and imaginative modern designs will be encouraged. - 7.
-Proposals should be designed to minimise adverse impacts on neighbours and general local amenity, giving careful consideration to noise, light and smells.
+Schemes that include provision for home working such as office space / annexes will be encouraged. - Groups of new buildings should contain a mixture of types, in sympathy with each other, but not identical in shape, style or design.
+The form and detailing of individual dwellings is expected to be robust and engaging, designed to give pleasure to occupiers, villagers and passers-by.